Movin’ and Groovin’ for Wellness

 At the time of writing, 100% of the 120+ students surveyed so far have reported an improvement in their mood.
 They highlighted that improvising helped them feel free to express themselves in a relaxing and non-judgmental space.
 Two of the first MGW sessions took place during NUS exam weeks, and the sessions were still very popular (over-subscribed), despite the busy time period, as students saw the value of the sessions for their well-being.
 When asked what their least favourite part of the programme was, many responded that they wished that there would be more such sessions in the future, and suggested having an MGW series to learn more about the different dance and drumming techniques.

-PROGRAMME UPDATES
+Programme UPDATES

 • Another grant was awarded - the HSS Seed Grant - to further test and develop the MGW program, including tailoring it for seniors.